The Best Healthy Food Options on the Road

 - Single Hamburger AND Apples Slices AND Cuties – 300 Calories, 3g Sat. fat, 12g Protein

 - Southwest Salad with Grilled Chicken (any low fat dressing) – 380 Calories, 4.5g Sat. fat, 33g Protein

 - Bacon Ranch Salad with Grilled Chicken AND Apple Slices AND Cuties – 360 Calories, 6g Sat. fat, 38g Protein

 Surprisingly (or not) a single hamburger has nearly half the sodium of the grilled chicken sandwich, and only 1.5g more of saturated fat

 Long road trips and days stuck in a hotel conference room will mean you need more snacks on hand.
 Here are my favorite things to pack for any trip!

 Low Sugar Instant Oatmeal (use a hotel coffee maker for hot water)

 Kate’s Real Food Bars

 Fresh Fruit/Veggie Snacks (apples, oranges, snap peas, mini bell peppers all travel well)

-Cooking yourself and health conscious restaurants are optimal, but let’s be realistic; that’s just not going to happen when you’re driving through the night, stuck in a small town or in a different city every other night.
-While these fast food options aren’t the pillars of excellent nutrition, they are the better choice you can make when you have limited options.
+Ideally, cooking yourself, or choosing health a conscious restaurant is optimal.
+But, let’s be realistic; that’s just not going to happen when you’re driving through the night, stuck in a small town, or have have young kids.
+While these fast food options aren’t pillars of excellent nutrition, they are the better choice you can make with limited options.